A-Fromell-ITxPT/SpecTest/apc/working-APC-II.md

 > **_SPEC QUESTION:_** This concept seemed great on paper.
 But thinking about the implementation it may be surprisingly complex to handle that there could be one or two sensors without knowing which is the case.
 Should we add to EntranceRef if the Entrance have a Entrance Sensor or not?

 ### 4.3.2.
-Two sensors for one Entrance
+Multiple sensors for one Entrance

-In some cases there may be two independent sensors for one PASSENGER ENTRANCE.
-E.g. there may be both a door sensor _and_ a video based system monitoring system, both reporting entry/exit data on the same physical entrance.
-In these cases the two systems needs to report entrance data using _different_ entrance Ids, and then an Entrance-Entrance Mapping is used to define that these sensors are covering the same PASSENGER ENTRANCE.
+In some cases there may be multiple independent sensors for one PASSENGER ENTRANCE.
+E.g. there may be both a door sensor _and_ a video based  monitoring system, both reporting entry/exit data on the same physical entrance.
+In these cases the systems needs to report entrance data using _different_ entrance Ids, and then an Entrance-Entrance Mapping is used to define that these sensors are covering the same PASSENGER ENTRANCE.

 ## 4.4.
 No Spaces defined